Bowarc/stp/README.md

 let _pool_handle_3 = pool_handle_1.clone();
 let _pool_handle_4 = _pool_handle_3.clone();

-// This will send the closure to a thread to be ran as soon as possible, non-blocking for the main thread.
+// This will send the closure to a thread to be ran as soon as possible, non-blocking for the current thread.
 // The future received from pool.run is used to get the output of the closure. let future_1 = pool_handle_1.run(|| {
     String::from("Hi")